kbrsh/slashjs/README.md

 # Slash

-A fast, efficient hash ported to Javascript.
+A fast, efficient hash in Javascript.

 ### Usage